giampaolo/psutil/docs/api.rst

     background and updates results every 5 seconds, mimicking the UNIX behavior.
     Thus, on Windows, the first time this is called and for the next 5 seconds it will return a meaningless ``(0.0, 0.0, 0.0)`` tuple.
-    The numbers returned only make sense if related to the number of CPU cores installed on the system.
+    The numbers returned only make sense when compared to the number of CPU cores installed on the system.
 So, for instance, a value of `3.14` on a system with 10 logical CPUs means that the system load was 31.4% percent over the last N minutes.